• Skip to primary navigation

 You can omit the chili paste and just use red pepper flakes if you want.
 I would recommend not skipping the other ingredients though because those are the main flavors of the sauce!

-This roasted broccolini recipe goes so well with so many items.
-I love eating it with my Miso Glazed Salmon and making things easy by rubbing miso on the broccoli then on the salmon.
+This miso-roasted broccolini recipe goes so well with so many items.
+I love eating it with my Miso Glazed Salmon and making things easy by rubbing miso on the broccoli and then on the salmon.

-I mentioned that I would would give you ideas on how to use that miso so here are my favorite:
+I mentioned that I would give you ideas on how to use that miso so here are my favorites

 • I love to add a big scoop to instant ramen noodles!
 It really makes the ramen taste more like miso soup and much fuller in flavor.

-• As I mentioned above, I like adding miso to salmon or any other fish.
+• As I mentioned above, I like making miso salmon or any other fish.

 • You can also add the miso to any vegetable that you are roasting up.
 The process is the same as it is here for the broccolini.